DBT85/CC-CP-SCANSat/README.txt

 4) The Eve Mission requires that 75% LoRes data is gathered from Mun and Minmus.
 It has an optional part too.
 5) The Duna mission requires that 90% LoRes data is gathered from Mun and Minmus.
 It has an optional part too.
 6) The second Kerbin mission requires that the second SCANSat part be unlocked.
 Optional mission to de-orbit mission 1.
-7) The Mun & Minmus mission requires that 50% Biome data has been collected on Kerbin.
+7a) The Mun & Minmus mission requires that 50% Biome data has been collected on Kerbin.
 Optional parts to de-orbit mission 2 and 3.
+7b) The Eve & Duna mission requires that 35% of Biome date has been gathered on Mun & Minmus.
+Optional parts to de-orbit missions 4 & 5
 8) The Dres mission requires that 50% of Mun and Minmus have Biome data.
 9) The Moho mission requires that 65% of Mun and Minmus have Biome data.
 10) The Joolian mission requires that 90% of Mun and Minmus have Biome data.
 Comprises 3 ships and 2 optionals.
 11) The Eeloo mission requires that 95% of Mun and Minmus have Biome data.

-Working on:
-7a) Second Eve contract requires that 60% of Mun and Minmus have Biome data.
-Mission come in 2 flavours dependant on the current outcome of mission 4.
-7b) Second Duna contract requires that 75% of Mun and Minmus have Biome data.
-Mission come in 2 flavours dependant on the current outcome of mission 5.

 If using CKAN then it'll just go where it needs to.